J-Afzal/Python-Projects/README.md

 ```commandline
 pip install -r requirements.txt
 ```
-To compile each project in to a single .exe file using the following command in the ```.pyinstaller``` directory:
+To compile each project into a single .exe file using the following command in the ```.pyinstaller``` directory:
 ```commandline
 pyinstaller build.spec
 ```